Enterprise Software Development: Steps, Timelines, and Cost Factors

 - Developing and implementing databases, building data models.

-- Optimizing resource consumption and storage space needed.
+- Optimizing resource consumption and storage space.

-- Developing and support ETL/ELT processes.
+- Developing and supporting ETL/ELT processes.

 Back-end Developer